Class of 2019

 - File for financial aid utilizing FAFSA and the CSS/Profile (if required) in October.
 Some schools have limited grant and scholarship aid - first come, first served at these.

 - Continue to look for more scholarships on Naviance.
-Check the College and Career webpage too.
+Check the College and Career page too.

 - Consider attending College Goal Weekend typically held in February every year for hands-on help in completing your FAFSA if you need it.
 Go to www.collegegoalsunday.com.